MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

-# Use Power Automate to create a guide in Dynamics 365 Guides
+# Tables and fields required to create a guide in Power Automate

 When a guide is created in the Microsoft Dynamics 365 Guides PC app, all of the guide's content (instruction text, 3D models, 3D parts, and media) is stored in the Microsoft Dataverse.
 Using the out-of-the-box PC app makes it easy to get started with authoring, but you can also create a guide programmatically with the Dataverse web API or a Power Automate flow by adding your own content to the right places in the Dataverse.
 This method is useful if you have existing text instructions in other systems or documents.
 You can just map the information to the appropriate Dataverse tables/fields to automatically generate a guide.